itom-project/plugins/PGRFlyCapture/docs/pgrFlyCapture.rst

     integration time in seconds.
 The range of the integration is limited if *extended_shutter* is False.
 Enable extended shutter to set bigger values for the integration time.
 **name**: {str}, read-only
     name of the camera
+**metadata**: {int}
+	If 1 (default), the timestamp, frame counter and roi position (depending on the camera model) will be acquired and added into the first pixels of the image (available as tag of the data object as well), 0: metadata disabled
 **offset**: {float}
     The normalized offset of the camera[0,1].
 Read-only if not available.
 Corresponds to Point Grey property Brightness.
 **packetsize**: {int}